carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

   as setting program variables, or calling functions that have been deleted.

-* As desired, LLVM optimizations can be upgraded to be aware of the LLVM debugging information, allowing them to update the debugging information as they perform aggressive optimizations.
+* As desired, LLVM optimizations can be upgraded to be aware of debugging information, allowing them to update the debugging information as they perform aggressive optimizations.
 This means that, with effort, the LLVM optimizers could optimize debug code just as well as non-debug code.

 * LLVM debug information does not prevent optimizations from happening (for example inlining, basic block reordering/merging/cleanup,